 Impressive Team Members

-Our team members have founded non-profits, written novels, and amassed decades of combined coding experience.
+Our team members have amassed decades of combined coding experience.

-We’ve toured the country playing music, performed SOC and ISO audits, and run professionally.
-We are a team of pet (and human) parents, entrepreneurs, and amateur bread bakers.
+We are a team of pet (and human) parents, entrepreneurs, avid hang gliders, and amateur bread bakers.
 While we’re proud of our collective personal and professional accomplishments, we believe what makes us most impressive is how each member of our team embodies Aptible’s company values.

 Everyone at Aptible loves the mutual support and camaraderie of a strong team that wins together.
 We measure our commitments carefully and hold each other accountable, which means we’re able to deliver more to our colleagues and customers in the long run.
 We fail often and early, and learn from it.
 We value and respect teaching as the best way to learn, and make time to share information openly.
 We think and talk a lot about how we can improve, and work hard at it.
 We ask “why?” a lot in order to understand root causes.